-The manual fuel valve (1) is located on the left side of the fuel tank.
+The manual three-way fuel valve (1) is located on the left side under the fuel tank.

 The three-way fuel valve is used to control the flow of fuel from the fuel tank to the carburetor.

 - ON normal position for riding. - OFF for parking, storing, or transportation. - RES for extra fuel to get to a gas supply for refueling.